 Tip: It’s always a good idea to put a layer of clear wax over the piece before using your dark wax.
 A little bit of dark wax goes a long way, and if you apply it before you use clear wax it can be difficult to remove.

 You can see a list of dark waxes below:

-You can see where I darkened the overall look of a milk painted coffee table HERE.
+I used a dark wax below to darken the overall look of a milk painted coffee table.